Fresh Ground Beef Stir-Fry

 Tools You'll Need

-• Big frying pan
+• Big pan or skillet

-• Sharp kitchen knife
+• Sharp knife for chopping

 • Cutting board

-• Wooden spoon or stirrer
+• Wooden spoon or spatula

 Allergy Information